Pam-Pam29/Formative-2-Multimodal-Data-Preprocessing/README.md

 **Input**: Authenticated user identity from Stage 1

-**Process**:
-1. The system retrieves user profile data associated with the authenticated identity
-2. A **RandomForest classifier** trained on customer demographic and behavioral data generates personalized product category predictions
-3. The model produces top 3 product category recommendations with associated confidence scores

 **Security Feature**:
 - Recommendations are **generated but stored internally** - they are not displayed to the user yet